edwardzhanged/ethereum-parser/README.md

 ```

 ### Run
-Your working path should cotain cofig.json.
+Your working path should contain config.json.
 For example:
 ```bash
 {
     "endpoint": "https://cloudflare-eth.com"